hypomos/dotnet-graphql-tye/README.md

 If you add further APIs, you will also have to adapt the `launch.json` and `tye.yaml` files accordingly.
 And configure the connection string in `appsettings.Development.json` in `ApiGateway` accordingly.

 To run the solution with VisualStudio, you need to run a redis DB on port 7000 by using e.g.: `docker run --name redis-stitching -p 7000:6379 -d redis`

+If running the solution via `tye run` you can access the GraphQL Banana Cake UI via: http://localhost:8080/graphql/ (and the tye dashboard with lots more interesting informations via http://localhost:8000) - otherwise if you run the solution through Visual Studio, it will be reachable via https://localhost:5001/graphql/